Flavien/SecretConfiguration/README.md

 First create a key on AWS KMS, either using the [console](https://eu-west-1.console.aws.amazon.com/kms/home), or the command line.

-It is recommended to use symmetric encryption as this will allow you to encrypt values of up to 4kb with the default key spec.
+It is recommended to use symmetric encryption as this will allow to encrypt values of up to 4kb with the default key spec.

 Take note of the KMS ARN once the key is created, for example: `arn:aws:kms:eu-west-1:123456789:key/11111111-0000-0000-0000-000000000000`.

 ### Encrypt a secret

-Use the following command from the AWS CLI to create the ciphertext for the secret:
+Use the following command from the [AWS CLI](https://aws.amazon.com/cli/) to create the ciphertext for the secret:

 ```bash
 aws kms encrypt --cli-binary-format raw-in-base64-out --key-id "11111111-0000-0000-0000-000000000000" --plaintext "SECRET_TO_ENCRYPT"
 ```

+The `key-id` parameter should be replaced by the actual KMS key ID obtained in the previous step.

 The output will look like: